fleetdm/fleet/handbook/marketing/README.md

 ### Publication methods

 1. **Instant**: Content is published instantly.
-Content is approved by Digital Experience post-facto – see links in the table below to get the required training.
+Content is approved by Brand post-facto – see links in the table below to get the required training.
-2. **Gated**: Submit content to Digital Experience for review – see specific instructions in the table below.
+2. **Gated**: Submit content to Brand for review – see specific instructions in the table below.
 3. **Queued**: Communicate the publication date with the [DRI](https://fleetdm.com/handbook/people#directly-responsible-individuals) responsible for approving this content – refer to specific instructions linked in the table below.

 ### Revision methods (for editors)